julia-kom/bert-ilp-matcher/README.md

 -sys`

 ### 50:50 Label and BP Matcher
-`java -jar ilp-matcher.jar matcher -n1 ./eval-data/pnml/app_store/app_create_account_comp1.pnml -n2 ./eval-data/pnml/app_store/app_create_account_comp2.pnml -s 0.5 -p BP -w LIN -i BASIC2 -sys`
+`java -jar ./ilp-profile-matcher.jar matcher -n1 ./eval-data/pnml/app_store/app_create_account_comp1.pnml -n2 ./eval-data/pnml/app_store/app_create_account_comp2.pnml -s 0.5 -p BP -w LIN -i BASIC2 -sys`

 ### 50:50 Label and BP+ Matcher with Prematch
 We want to make use of the similarity functions defining soft similarities between profile relations:
-`java -jar ilp-matcher.jar matcher -n1 ./eval-data/pnml/app_store/app_create_account_comp1.pnml -n2 ./eval-data/pnml/app_store/app_create_account_comp2.pnml -s 0.5 -p BPP -w LIN -i BASIC5 -pm -sys`
+`java -jar ./ilp-profile-matcher.jar matcher -n1 ./eval-data/pnml/app_store/app_create_account_comp1.pnml -n2 ./eval-data/pnml/app_store/app_create_account_comp2.pnml -s 0.5 -p BPP -w LIN -i BASIC5 -pm -sys`

 ### 50:50 Label and Eventually Follows with Logs
-`java -jar ilp-matcher.jar matcher -n1 ./eval-data/pnml/bpi15/BPIC15_2_07_OPS.pnml -l1 ./eval-data/xes/bpi15/BPIC15_2_07_OPS.xes -n2 ./eval-data/pnml/bpi15/BPIC15_4_07_OPS.pnml -l2 ./eval-data/xes/bpi15/BPIC15_4_07_OPS.xes -s 0.5 -p LOG_EF -w LIN -i BASIC5 -sys`
+`java -jar ./ilp-profile-matcher.jar matcher -n1 ./eval-data/pnml/bpi15/BPIC15_2_07_OPS.pnml -l1 ./eval-data/xes/bpi15/BPIC15_2_07_OPS.xes -n2 ./eval-data/pnml/bpi15/BPIC15_4_07_OPS.pnml -l2 ./eval-data/xes/bpi15/BPIC15_4_07_OPS.xes -s 0.5 -p LOG_EF -w LIN -i BASIC5 -sys`

 ## Run the Evaluation
-Executing the evaluation tool is reached by executing the jar with the additional argument `eval` as in the following example:

-`java -jar ilp-matcher.jar eval <additional args>`

-## Functionality
-This is a simultaneous label and behavior process model matcher.
-Install local repositories via maven commands:
-`install:install-file -Dfile=libs/ws4j-1.0.1.jar`,

-`install:install-file -Dfile=libs/jawjaw-1.0.0.jar`

-`install:install-file -Dfile=libs/ExRoRUBPP-dev.jar -DgroupId=com.iise.shudi.exroru -Dversion=1.0 -Dpackaging=jar -DartifactId=ExRORUBPP-dev`
-## Run jar on server
-1. scp ./rwth-cluster-shell to RWTH Cluster $HOME
-2. scp ./eval-data to RWTH CLuster Home
-3. execute `sbatch batch-test.sh ` in ./rwth-cluster-shell.
-## General Structure of the matcher
-1. Convert EPC etc. to Petri net via Prom.
-This is actually not implemented and needs to be done **once** manually.
-2. Read pair of Labeled Petri Nets (and maybe check if it is sound, free choice WF-net)
-3. Construct Profile Relations for both petri nets
-4. Construct Label Similarity Matrix between the two processes' activities
-5. Preprocess the matches
-6. Run the ILP that simultaneously maximizes behavior and label similarity
-7. Postprocess the matches

-## First Test Runs with following parameters:
-`-n1 ./src/main/resources/pnml-files/Uni/Frankfurt_reduced.pnml -n2 ./src/main/resources/pnml-files/Uni/Frankfurt_reduced.pnml`
+Executing the evaluation tool is reached by executing the jar with the additional argument `eval` as in the following example.

+`java -jar ./ilp-profile-matcher.jar eval <additional args>`

+The additional arguments are the above which define the matcher to be evaluated and additionally the following evaluation specific parameters:
+### Batch Evaluation
+Run the matcher on each possible pair of nets in the net-path folder which got a corresponding goldstandard file.
+Association of pairs of nets and the goldstandard is done via the name:

+_net1.pnml_ and _net2.pnml_ correspond to a goldstandard _net1-net2.rdf_ in the goldstandard folder.

+If additional logs are used, then the log needs to be named exactly as the net it corresponds to.
+For example:

+_net1.xes_ corresponds to _net1.pnml_

+* **`batch` (`b`) - Enable batch evaluation**
+* **`gold-standard-path <path>` (`gsp`) - Path to the folder containing the Goldstandard Files.**
+* **`net-path` (`np`) - Path to the folder containing the net files in PNML**
+* `log-path <path>` (`lp`) - Path to the folder with the XES logs
+* `eval-strat <strategy>` (`e`)  - Choose the evaluation strategy used `<strategy>` can either be _* `BINARY`- Every 1:1 correspondence counts as one TP/FP/FN/TN.
+Complex correspondences are interpreted as several 1:1 correspondences._
+  * `STRIC_BINARY` - Every correspondence, regardless if simple or complex counts as one TP/FP/FN/TN.
+This was not used in evaluation of the thesis.

+Additionally the parameters of the matcher (described in the previous section) can be specified.
+Exemmplary analysis are:

+`java -jar ./ilp-profile-matcher.jar eval -batch -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path ./eval-data/pnml/bpi15 -log-path ./eval-data/xes/bpi15  -ilp BASIC5 -p LOG_DF -sys -s 0.1 -tl 10`

+### Retrospective Evalution
+When we do not want to run the matcher but evaluate an already given alignment, which was result of a previous matching or a different matcher, then we use the retrospective analysis function:
+Needed therefore is the goldstandard, the result of the previous matching and the evaluation strategy.
+Optionally we can postprocess the matching based on a minimum confidence threshold.
+The parameters are the following:
+* **`retrospective` (`r`) - Enable retrospective evaluation**
+* **`gold-standard-path <path>` (`gsp`) - Path to the folder containing the Goldstandard Files.**
+* **`result-path <path>` (`rp`) - Path where the RDF alignments of a previous matching lay.**
+* `eval-strat <strategy>` (`e`)  - Choose the evaluation strategy used `<strategy>` can either be
+  * _`BINARY`- Every 1:1 correspondence counts as one TP/FP/FN/TN.
+Complex correspondences are interpreted as several 1:1 correspondences._
+  * `STRIC_BINARY` - Every correspondence, regardless if simple or complex counts as one TP/FP/FN/TN.
+This was not used in evaluation of the thesis.

+* `postprocess-threshold` (`pp`) - postprocessing threshold of the given alignment.
+Default set ot _0_.

+Exemplary execution would look like this:

+`java -jar ./ilp-profile-matcher.jar eval -retrospective -gold-standard-path ./eval-data/goldstandard/sap_original -result-path ./eval-results/_pmmc15_result/AML-PM/sap -pp 0.3`

+### Goldstandard Analysis
+A simple goldstandard analysis about the number of correspondences (1:1,1:n and trivial correspondences) can be executed in the following way:

+`java -jar ./ilp-profile-matcher.jar eval -gs-eval -gold-standard-path <gs-path> -net-path <net-path>`

+where `<gs-path>` is the folder of goldstandards to analyze and `<net-path>` the corresponding nets the goldstandard are regarding.

+An exemplary execution would look like this:

+`java -jar ./ilp-profile-matcher.jar eval -gs-eval -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path /eval-data/pnml/bpi15`

+### Simple Net Analysis
+A simple net analysis gives us information about the data set.
+Especially how many transitions (silent and non silent) are included.
+It can be run by

+ `java -jar ./ilp-profile-matcher.jar eval -net-eval -net-path <path> -profile <profile>`

+`<path>` is the path to the nets to be analyzed and `<profile>` the relational profile we count the number of relations in the model.
+The later information is not used in the paper though.
+Exemplary execution looks like this:

+`java -jar ./ilp-profile-matcher.jar eval -net-eval -net-path ./eval-data/pnml/sap -profile BP`